objy-org/objy-org.github.io/docs/DOCUMENTATION.md

 # Prequesits

-When reading this documentation, you should have installed OBJY as shown in the official [README](./README.md).
+When reading this documentation, you should have installed OBJY as shown in the official [Quickstart Guide](./README.md).

 # Object Wrappers